-Most of the lessons will be run from the new WBPD ‘Hub in Development’ GH1 in the George Hill Building.
-Pupils will have their own workbooks for personal reflection and elements of out of subject activities.
-In addition, online resources and an e-Portfolio for WBPD are being constructed for launch in September 2019.
+Most of the lessons are run from the WPD ‘Hub in Development’ GH1 in the George Hill Building.
+Pupils have their own workbooks for personal reflection and elements of out of subject activities.
+In addition, online resources and an e-Portfolio for WPD are under construction.

-WBPD does not form part of any exam such as GCSE.
+WPD does not form part of any exam such as GCSE.
 There will however be ongoing reviews and assessments with teachers and opportunities for obtaining certificates in areas such as Mental Health First Aid and Penn Resiliency Mentorship.
-A general report is provided to parents in the Spring-Summer highlighting areas of key personal development and wellbeing.
+A general report is provided to parents in the spring-summer highlighting areas of key personal development and wellbeing.

 Stretch & Challenge